 Rugby Scholarships: Club-funded for men, NCAA-structured for women, averaging $50,000 yearly.

-Recruitment Process: Starts in sophomore year—evaluate, profile, connect, compete, visit, with Vida Sorts’ support.
+Recruitment Process: Starts at the age of 16 — evaluate, profile, connect, compete, visit, with Vida Sports’ support.

 Get Started Now